-In fact, the water may appear to be gray or milky, but the bacteria do not tint the water yellow, brown or even green.
+Bacteria overgrowth, often referred to as bacterial blossom or bloom, will cause cloudiness.
+The water may appear to be gray or milky, but bacteria do not tint the water yellow, brown, or even green.
 Anytime the water takes on a distinctly yellow or brown tint, the problem is dissolved organic material rather than bacteria, so you can rule out bacterial blossom as the root cause.

-Dissolved Organic Compounds (DOC)
+Dissolved Organic Compounds

-These compounds ultimately impact the health of your fish, because over time they will contribute to changes in the water chemistry that are harmful to its inhabitants.
+All of these sources can result in organic compounds that dissolve in the water, which can change its makeup.
+These compounds ultimately impact the health of your fish.
+Over time, these compounds will contribute to changes in the water chemistry that are harmful to the fish.
 Dissolved organic compounds will also give rise to unpleasant odors and make the aquarium look less attractive.

+The presence of tannins is one cause of brown or yellow water that is usually not a problem.
 Tannins are present in driftwood, and over time they will leach into the aquarium water, staining it yellow to brown.
 Tannins lower the pH of the water and soften it.
 For some fish, this may be desirable and even recommended.
 This is particularly true of fish from South America that requires soft acidic water to thrive and promote spawning.

-The first step is to test the water and determine the pH, ammonia, nitrite and nitrate levels.
-Also examine the tank carefully.
-Is there a lot of debris?
-Dead plants, uneaten food on the substrate, perhaps even a missing fish that might be hidden somewhere and decomposing?
+The first step is to test the water and determine the pH, ammonia, nitrite, and nitrate levels.
+Also, examine the tank carefully.
+Do you notice a lot of debris?
+Are there dead plants, uneaten food on the substrate, perhaps even a missing fish that might be hidden somewhere and decomposing?
 Do you have any driftwood in the tank?
 Is the filter running normally?
 Does the water have foam on the surface?
 If you take some water and put it in a closed container and shake it, does it produce foam?
-All of these elements provide clues to sorting out the root cause and resolving the problem.
+Foam is an indicator of protein wastes in the water.

-Fixing Yellow/Brown Water
+Fixing the Water Discoloration

-- Tannins - An acidic pH along with driftwood in the tank is a strong indicator that tannins have leached from the driftwood.
+- Tannins: An acidic pH along with driftwood in the tank is a strong indicator that tannins have leached from the driftwood.
 This is not a problem unless you are keeping fish that require a significantly higher pH.
 If driftwood is the cause, the tinted water will clear over time, as the tannins in the driftwood will eventually deplete.
 If you keep fish that require an alkaline pH, consider changing your aquarium decor to something that will not lower the pH.

+Even if your tank is really dirty, do not clean everything on the same day.
 Stagger the cleaning regimen to give the fish a chance to adjust to the changes.
 It will also give your biological colonies a chance to recover as well.
 If you disrupt the filter and gravel bed at the same time, you could make things worse instead of better.
-Do one, then wait a week and do the other.
+Do one, wait a week, and then do the other.